 The issue of students missing school has been a common predicament in the small town of Gangarasso-Sangassumi, due to lack of proper toilet facilities for students to use.
 However, with the completion of water schemes and sanitation facilities in schools, it is observed that attendance of students has significantly increased due to the availability of clean water and toilets.

-12-year-old Aisha Abubakar, who is a female student of Government Girls Primary and Secondary School (GRA), says she likes getting water from the taps situated within the school environment instead of going outside the school to look for water.
+12-year-old Zaina (whose name has been changed to protect her privacy), is a female student of Government Girls Primary and Secondary School (GRA), says she likes getting water from the taps situated within the school environment instead of going outside the school to look for water.
 Not only has attendance increased in schools, female students and teachers are delighted that the toilet facilities are segregated by gender and are women-friendly, with lockable doors to protect their privacy.